progdisc/rules/README.md

     _Note: you are always welcome to message the Mods for any server-related issues._

-13. If you are a student, we will follow academic honesty guidelines and refrain from helping where it would be unethical for us to do so, such as exams or graded class assignments (homework is allowed within reason).
+9. If you are a student, we will follow academic honesty guidelines and refrain from helping where it would be unethical for us to do so, such as exams or graded class assignments (homework is allowed within reason).
 In the same vein, we will not provide help for ongoing competitions that forbid seeking outside help.

-14. Ask specific questions about your issue, and respect that everyone in this server is a volunteer.
-We are not servants who will write your programs for you, so we will refrain from helping people who expect spoonfeeding.

-15. Some channels have additional rules, specified below.
+10. Some channels have additional rules, specified below.

 - These rules are not up for personal interpretations.
 There are no loopholes or technicalities.
 Mods enforce these rules according to the spirit of these